Velocet/iown-homecontrol/.github/SECURITY.md

+# Security Policy

+## Reporting a Vulnerability

-Please write a mail or better join the Telegram or Discord chat!
+Open an issue or better join the Telegram or Discord chat!